Equity for Aboriginal people in the legal system

 Justice Partnership and Innovation Program

-Budget 2019 announced an investment of $10 million over 5 years in support of Indigenous law initiatives across Canada through the Justice Partnership and Innovation Program to support renewed legal relationships with Indigenous Peoples and to improve access to justice and address gaps in the Canadian justice system.
+This investment will make it possible to continue to support renewed legal relationships with Indigenous Peoples, improve access to justice and address gaps in the Canadian justice system.

-Justice Canada continues to work with Indigenous partners, other federal government departments, and provinces and territories on the development of an Indigenous Justice Strategy to address the systemic discrimination and overrepresentation of Indigenous people in the justice system.
+Justice Canada continues to work in consultation and cooperation with Indigenous partners, other federal government departments, and provinces and territories to develop an Indigenous Justice Strategy to address the systemic discrimination and overrepresentation of Indigenous people in the justice system.

 Background and Current Status

-The overrepresentation of Indigenous people in the justice system is a serious and complex issue rooted in systemic racism and the legacy of colonialism.
+The overrepresentation of Indigenous people in the justice system is a serious and complex issue rooted in systemic racism and Canada's legacy of colonialism.

-Reiterated in the December 21, 2021 mandate letter, the Minister of Justice and Attorney General of Canada was directed to continue developing, in consultation and cooperation with First Nations, Inuit and Métis, and in close collaboration with provinces and territories, an Indigenous Justice Strategy to address systemic discrimination and the overrepresentation of Indigenous people in Canada's justice system.
+The Minister of Justice and Attorney General of Canada was directed (through the December 21, 2021 mandate letter) to continue developing an Indigenous Justice Strategy in consultation and cooperation with First Nations, Inuit and Métis, and in close collaboration with provinces and territories to address this systemic discrimination and the overrepresentation of Indigenous people in Canada's justice system.

 Justice Canada is also advancing work on a number of initiatives to advance the revitalization of Indigenous legal traditions and support the enforcement of Indigenous laws and legal orders in Canada.
 This includes supporting external initiatives to revitalize Indigenous legal traditions, as well as negotiating Administration of Justice Agreements with communities and discussing measures to better support the enforcement of First Nations laws and by-laws at various tables.